CREATE CONNECTION

 Network security

-If your MySQL server is not exposed to the public internet, you can tunnel the connection through an SSH bastion host.
+If your MySQL server is not exposed to the public internet, you can tunnel the connection through an AWS PrivateLink service or an SSH bastion host.

 Connection options